MuDRiC: Multi-Dialect Reasoning for Arabic Commonsense Validation: Methodology

-To build the graph representation, each input text is first tokenized into words.
-A co-occurrence graph is then constructed where nodes correspond to unique words, and undirected edges are added between words that appear within a fixed-size sliding window.
-Each node is assigned a crafted feature vector based on word-level statistics, including length, presence of Arabic morphological markers (e.g., counts of specific characters, and digit-related features).
-This results in lightweight but informative node representations that reflect the surface morphology and character patterns in the Arabic text.
+To build the graph representation (Figure~\ref{fig:graph_creation}), each input text is first tokenized into words.
+A co-occurrence graph is then constructed, where nodes correspond to unique words and undirected edges connect words appearing within a fixed-size sliding window.
+Each node is initialized with a handcrafted feature vector derived from word-level statistics, including word length and Arabic-specific morphological indicators (e.g., character counts and digit-related features).
+This results in lightweight and informative node representations that reflect the surface morphology and character patterns in the Arabic text.

-The resulting graph is processed by a multilayer graph-convolutional network (GCN).
+The resulting graph is then processed by a multilayer GCN with one hidden layer.
 The GCN layers propagate and aggregate features across the graph, enabling the model to learn contextual structural patterns.
 A global mean-pooling layer is then applied to extract a single fixed-length vector that summarizes the entire graph.

-In parallel, the input text is encoded using encoder BERT-based model.
-We extract the contextual embedding of the [CLS] token from the final hidden state, which serves as a summary representation of the input sequence.
-Both the graph and the BERT embeddings are projected into a shared fusion space using learned linear projections.
+\paragraph{Semantic Representation by MLMs} In parallel, the input text is encoded using a BERT-based model.
+We extract the contextual embedding of the ``[CLS]'' token from the final hidden state layer, which serves as a summary representation of the input sequence.
+Both the graph and the BERT embeddings are projected into a shared fusion space using learnable linear projections.

-To combine the two modalities, we employ a multi-head self-attention mechanism over the concatenated graph and BERT embeddings.
+\paragraph{Fusion} To combine the two representation inputs, we employ a multi-head self-attention mechanism over the concatenated graph and MLM embeddings.
 This allows the model to dynamically weigh the contribution of each modality and to learn complex interactions between them.
 The output of the attention layer is flattened and passed through a feedforward classification head.
-Algorithm \ref{algo:training-graphTransformer} shows the pseudocode for the training algorithm and the model architecture is shown in Figure \ref{fig:model_arch}.

-This Fusion architecture enables the model to reason jointly over structural and contextual cues, making it well-suited for the challenges posed by Arabic commonsense validation, particularly across diverse dialects and linguistic phenomena.

-In all our experiments, we used the AdamW optimizer ~\cite{Loshchilov2017DecoupledWD} and employed cross-entropy loss as the training objective.
-The full set of training hyperparameters is summarized in Table \ref{table:training-hyperparams}.
+Figure \ref{fig:model_arch} and Algorithm \ref{algo:training-graphTransformer} summarize the pipeline in Appendix \ref{append:graph}.